Ad-hoc Video Search (AVS)

 - Please note the new *optional" explainability attributes with each submitted shot to indicate a timestamp (in seconds) of a frame within the shot and a bounding box coordinates.

-- All 2020 main 30 queries (including 10 queries from the progress subtask) will be evaluated by assessors at NIST after pooling and sampling.
+- All 2021 main 20 queries and 10 queries from the progress subtask will be evaluated by assessors at NIST after pooling and sampling.

-- For the progress subtask, a set of 10 queries will be evaluated in
+- For the progress subtask, a new set of 10 queries will be

 - Please note that NIST uses a number of rules in manual assessment of system output.